-The drive along the Serra de Tramuntana mountain range is on the west coast of Spain starting closely after Palma de Mallorca and beats out by far, the less scenic areas in central Mallorca.
+The drive along the Serra de Tramuntana mountain range is on the west coast, starting closely after Palma de Mallorca and beats out by far, the less scenic areas in central Mallorca.

 Enjoy the Sunsets in Mallorca

-If you are staying in Mallorca for 4 or 5 days you will probably not be able to see and do much more.
-But in case you stay longer or have extra time on your hand, you can visit more beautiful places in Majorca.
+If you stay in Mallorca for 4 or 5 days, you will probably not see and do much more.
+But if you stay longer or have extra time on your hand, you can visit more beautiful places in Majorca.

-Another thing to do in Mallorca is to visit a winery to try a wine tasting (I am not a wine person so I skipped it but it seems to be hot and very popular).
+Another thing to do in Mallorca is to visit a winery to try a wine tasting (I am not a wine person, so I skipped it, but it seems very popular).
 Find out more about wine tours here.

-Mallorca also offers great opportunities for cycling, foot tours or even cave visits!
-The Cuevas del Drach cave in Porto Cristo is a famous cave located on the east coast, not too far from Cales de Mallorca.
+Mallorca also offers great opportunities for cycling, foot tours, or even cave visits!
+The Cuevas del Drach cave is a famous cave located on the east coast, not too far from Cales de Mallorca.
 You have to purchase your ticket in advance and being spontaneous I, unfortunately, couldn’t do it but apparently it is one of the best and most popular tourist attractions.

 Curious if Mallorca has made it in the top list of places to visit in Spain?
 Click here to find out.